-With the modern Gantt in new-gen project management, project managers can now visualize the overview of project tasks, sub-tasks, and their status against a linear timescale.
+With the modern Gantt in new-gen project management, project managers can now visualize the overview of project tasks, sub-tasks, and their dependencies against a linear timescale.

 Accessing Gantt